mnot/I-D/for-the-users/draft.md

 All of this raises the question: Who do we go through the pain of gathering rough consensus and writing running code for?

-There are a variety of identifiable parties in the broader Internet community that standards can provide benefit to, such as (but not limited to) end users, network operators, schools, equipment vendors, specification authors, specification implementers, content owners, governments, non-governmental organisations, social movements, employers, and parents.
+After all, there are a variety of identifiable parties in the broader Internet community that standards can provide benefit to, such as (but not limited to) end users, network operators, schools, equipment vendors, specification authors, specification implementers, content owners, governments, non-governmental organisations, social movements, employers, and parents.

 Successful specifications will provide some benefit to all of the relevant parties because standards do not represent a zero-sum game.
 However, there are sometimes situations where there is a need to balance the benefits of a decision between two (or more) parties.

-In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or another agent that connects to the Internet -- the IETF should protect their interests over those of parties such as network operators or equipment vendors.
+In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or another agent that connects to the Internet -- this document argues that the IETF should protect their interests over those of parties such as network operators or equipment vendors.

-This document explains what is meant by "end users" in {{who}}, why they should be prioritised in IETF work in {{why}}, and how that is done in {{how}}.
+{{who}} explains what is meant by "end users"; {{why}} outlines why they should be prioritised in IETF work, and {{how}} outlines how that can be done.

 # What Are "End Users"? {#who}